pieter-degroote/Custom-Keyboard-US-Int/README.md

 The circumflex accent (`^`) is put under `AltGr + 6` (dead key).

-Enhancements - French words :
+Enhancements - Letters used in French words :

 `AltGr + X` : `à`